 When comparing the gastric sleeve to gastric bypass surgery, there are two primary surgical differences.
 With gastric sleeve, the natural outlet of the stomach (pyloric valve) is preserved and the small intestine is not cut, rerouted, or bypassed.
 With gastric bypass surgery, a new stomach outlet (stoma) is created and the small intestine is cut in two – the first portion is bypassed and the last portion is attached directly to the new stomach pouch at the new opening.

 The benefits of the gastric sleeve procedure compared to gastric bypass surgery include: digestive system is not bypassed or rerouted and digestion occurs normally, does not cause malabsorption or nutritional deficiencies, less chance of developing ulcers, less complicated procedure, safer for extremely obese and those with many health problems.

 Gastric Sleeve vs. Adjustable Gastric Banding

-The gastric sleeve and adjustable gastric banding procedures (LAP-BAND or REALIZE Band) both help promote weight loss through restrictive methods, neither method involves changes to the small intestine.
+The gastric sleeve and adjustable gastric banding procedures (LAP-BAND or REALIZE Band) both help promote Free healthy weight loss through restrictive methods, neither method involves changes to the small intestine.
 They help a patient lose weight by controlling feelings of hunger and limiting meal portions.
 Although the gastric sleeve is not adjustable or reversible, it also does not involve having a medical device implanted into the body, does not require follow-up appointments for adjusting and filling the gastric band, and food does not get stuck at the opening to the stomach.

 Making the Choice